Wallapper-3.jpg

 • Works both on OS , Android, mobile and tables

-• See live preview, transfer images, download them.
+• See live preview, transfer images and download them.

 • You can even use it with a phone, no need to invest in anything else.